VFPC/VFPC/README.md

 # VFPC Plugin

+**Applies to VFPC v2.x, available [here](https://github.com/hpeter2/VFPC).
+Feel free to contact me with any questions regarding v3.x.
+Please be aware that development is ongoing and file formats may change without notice.**

 VFPC (Vatsim Flugplan-RFL checker) is a plugin for EuroScope that checks defined departure restrictions on filed flight plans.
 It adds a Tag Item type for the Departure List, which displays the result of the check.